 Even though the employee experience is holistic, the only way to improve it is by addressing specific points.
 This way, employees will perceive it as a whole.

 The idea is that every point that you improve and optimize for your employees creates a healthy and friendly work environment.

-In addition, you want to transmit the feeling that the tools and processes in the company are optimum for employees to do their job accurately and without unnecessary complications.
+In addition, you want to transmit the feeling that the tools and processes in the are optimum for employees to do their job accurately and without unnecessary complications.

 1. Optimize Your Recruitment Process

-Let’s start at the very beginning.
+Let’s at the very beginning.
 The recruitment process, including the interviews and the application process per se, is the first part of the employee experience.

 Therefore, having a transparent, honest, and efficient recruitment process is important.
 Now, in order to do this, you should have an easy application process.